jvierine/AIDA_tools/README.md

 `AIDA_tools` is a MATLAB toolbox for auroral and night-sky image analysis.
 It includes camera and geometry utilities, star-based calibration tools, image preprocessing, skymap support, tomography utilities, spectral calibration, and related analysis helpers.

-Painstakingly written over the course of 28+ years, starting in 1998 and mostly by Bjorn Gustavsson, this codebase has had far more time to think about geometric calibration than most of us have had to think about anything.
+Painstakingly written over the course of 28+ years, starting in 1998 and mostly by Bjorn Gustavsson, who has spent more time thinking about geometric calibration than he probably should have.
 It provides scientific-grade geometric camera calibration together with a broad set of supporting analysis tools.

 This repository is a git-based copy of the toolbox with the most common temporary editor files excluded.